AryaSingh16/Quantum-Market-Risk-System/README.md

-# Quantum Monte Carlo Portfolio Market Risk(v2 to be updated)
+# Quantum Monte Carlo Market Risk System

 This project is a full-stack, production-style Quantum Monte Carlo market risk platform for estimating portfolio Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR).
 It integrates a **quantum-enhanced risk engine, classical benchmarking, regulatory-style backtesting, and an interactive dashboard,** all deployable via Docker.